What’s happening?

 Save the Dates!

-Churchwide Conversations
+Churchwide Conversations:

-June 17, 2026
+June 17, 2026 (Zoom)

 Transition Steering Team

-While this announcement may feel like a sudden one for many, a small group of advisors has been praying and planning alongside Reyn for the past 7 months.
-The work of this Transition Steering Team is coming to completion.
+While this announcement may feel like a sudden one for many, a small group of advisors—the Transition Steering Team (TST)—has been praying and planning alongside Reyn for the past 7 months.
+The work of this team is coming to completion.
+The team consisted of Pastor Reyn, Elder Joe Spix, Elder George Sarkissian, Aaliyah Krzyzostaniak, and Val Herron.
+(Denine Blevins sat in on meetings as an observer for the purpose of future execution/project management.)

 The phases below guide our transition process.
 Note that the timing for some phases may overlap.